arturcarvalho/tutorial-1/README.md

 export default HomePage
 ```

-Reloading the browser should actually show an array with a number or two (assuming you created a blog post with our [scaffolding](#Scaffolding-a-Post-Editor) from earlier).
+The browser should actually show an array with a number or two (assuming you created a blog post with our [scaffolding](#Scaffolding-a-Post-Editor) from earlier).
 Neat!

 > **In the `Success` component, where did `posts` come from?**
 >